RicardoAccorsi/ifood/README.md

 </p>

 ### Cluster 0:
-  - Renda baixa
+  - Low income
-  - Gasto baixo
+  - Low spending
-  - Provavelmente tem filhos
+  - Likely to have children
-  - Baixa propensão a aceitar campanhas
+  - Low propensity to accept marketing campaigns
-  - Único cluster com percentagem significativa de pessoas com escolaridade básica
+  - Only cluster with a significant proportion of individuals with basic education
-  - Pessoas mais jovens
+  - Younger individuals

 ### Cluster 1:
-  - Renda intermediária
+  - Intermediate income
-  - Gasto intermediário
+  - Intermediate spending
-  - Provavelmente tem filhos
+  - Likely to have children
-  - Podem aceitar campanhas
+  - Moderate likelihood of accepting marketing campaigns
-  - Pessoas com idade mais elevada
+  - Older individuals

 ### Cluster 2:
-  - Renda alta
+  - High income
-  - Gasto alto
+  - High spending
-  - Muito provavelmente não tem filhos
+  - Very unlikely to have children
-  - Mais propenso a aceitar campanhas
+  - More likely to accept marketing campaigns
-  - Cluster sem pessoas com escolaridade básica
+  - No individuals with only basic education
-  - Sem perfil de idade que se destaque
+  - No distinct age profile

 ### Model Comparison
 <p align="center">